What is a mattress topper?

 Article navigation

-lady placing mattress topper on bed close up
+Lady placing mattress topper on bed

 What are the benefits of using a mattress topper?